 To provide a system that ensures that proper monitoring and quality control are enforced during the manufacturing process.

-Factories that follow cGMP test and log the identity, strength, quality, and purity of the products that they produce in a traceable manner.
-In the event of any unexpected occurrence during the manufacturing process, cGMP guidelines provide a traceable log that will allow the manufacture to pinpoint the occurrence within the manufacturing process.
+For factories that follow the cGMP test and log the identity, strength, quality, and purity of the products that they produce in a traceable manner in the event of any unexpected occurrence during the manufacturing process, cGMP guidelines provide a traceable log that will allow the manufacturer to pinpoint the occurrence within the manufacturing process.

 cGMP mainly entails the following quality-focused operations: